laurabolwell/farmyard-counting-game/README.md

 - [Short stack](https://fonts.google.com/specimen/Short+Stack) was used for all text on the game screen and the modals.

 - [Font Awesome](https://fontawesome.com) icons were used throughout the site, such as sound icon and the score counters.

+### Other design choices

+- Minimal use of text, instructions etc. The game is designed to be so simple to understand and navigate that there is no need for lengthy written instructions.
+The target audience of the game cannot yet read so I have chosen not to clutter the screen with unnecessary text.

+- Removed reset button from main game screen.
+I had originally positioned a reset button on the bottom corner of the screen which was useful during the development of the game, but completely unnecessary for game play for children.
+Parents can easily reset the game if they so wish by clicking the menu button and reselecting the level.

 ## User Stories